DELLA HEIMAN goldkind

 GM and Chef at della bowls,

-Kitchen Manager at The Doral Yard.
+Culinary Director at The Doral Yard

 Jose comes to della bowls with a long history of restaurant experience, including growing up in his family's restaurant, Rinconcito Peruano.
 He’s also worked at American Harvest and Big Easy (Grove Bay Group), GLAM vegan, and DIRT Eat Clean.